amarkum/interview-refresher-java-bigdata/src/main/java/com/interview/brushups/notes/interview-questions.md

 28.)
 Block synchronization, difference between block level synchronizationa and method synchronization. - Sianr Mas Group 29.)
 Difference between ArrayList and LinkedList - Sianr Mas Group 30.)
 Comparable and Comparator - Sianr Mas Group
+31.)
+What is Runnable and Callable - Syncheron
+32.)
+What are Executor Services - Syncheron
+33.)
+What are the Ways to Implement a Thread - Syncheron 34.)
+What is TreeMap used for? - Syncheron
 ```

 # SQL Interview Questions